VeinsOfTheEarth/rabpro/README.md

 ### Data

-Locate the MERIT DEM "tile" of interest and run the following command with username and password arguments:
+Locate the MERIT DEM "tile(s)" of interest and run the following command with username and password arguments:

 ```shell
 rabpro download merit n30e150 <username> <password>